Normal coactions extend to the C*-envelope: Introduction

 As a byproduct of our analysis, we prove that when $\fC$ is a subcategory of a discrete groupoid, then $\partial C_\lambda^*(\fC)$ can be realized as a crossed product C*-algebra for a canonical partial action (Corollary~\ref{cor:idpure}).
 This is a nontrivial generalization of \cite[Proposition~3.10]{Li:IMRN} and is of independent interest.
 We believe our approach using \'etale groupoids will have important consequences for future research, e.g., into new example classes of categories that are not groupoid-embeddable where the associated \'etale groupoids are not Hausdorff.

 Our final application is to identify the C*-envelopes of the operator algebras of all cancellative right LCM monoids.
-Importantly, this class contains Dehornoy's gcd-monoids \cite{Doh17I, Doh17I}, where there are concrete examples of monoids that are not group-embeddable, see \cite[Proposition~4.3]{DW17}.
-Therefore, this class of monoids is not covered by any previous results, including \cite{Seh22}.
+Importantly, this class contains Dehornoy's gcd-monoids \cite{Doh17I, Doh17I} where there are concrete examples of monoids that are not group-embeddable (see \cite[Proposition~4.3]{DW17}), as well as non group-embeddable Malcev type monoids from \cite{EH+}.
+Therefore, these classes of monoids are not covered by any previous results, including \cite{Seh22}.

 \begin{thm}[Theorem~\ref{thm:lcm-monoids}] Let $P$ be a cancellative right LCM monoid.
 Then, the C*-envelope of $\A_\lambda(P)$ is canonically *-isomorphic to the boundary quotient C*-algebra $\partial C_\lambda^*(P)$. \end{thm}